OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:34

-God raised Him from the dead so that He will never be subject to decay.
+God raised Him from the dead, ensuring He would never be subject to decay.
 As God has said,

-> ‘I will give you the holy and sure blessings promised to David.’
+> ‘I will grant you the holy and sure blessings promised to David.’

 ## Acts 13:35

 So it is also stated elsewhere:

-> ‘You will not let Your Holy One see decay.’
+> ‘You will not allow Your Holy One to see decay.’

 ## Acts 13:36